Why is a Shot List Important When Producing a Training Video?

 A shot is a filmmaking term that describes a series of frames (single picture), that runs for an uninterrupted period of time; or you can think of it as the video that is captured from the time you press Record until you stop the recording.
 There are two common types of shots: a static shot and a follow shot.
 Static shots feature a subject without moving the camera.
 A follow shot is where the camera physically follows the subject as it moves through the scene.

 A shot list is a checklist that describes each individual shot.
 Originally, the shot list was developed for television and cinema productions and it can be complicated and technical.
-For business and corporate video, we use a simplified document that contains the location, the cell number from the script, the type of shot, camera movement, and a description of the action.
+For training videos, we use a simplified document that contains the location, the cell number from the script, the type of shot, camera movement, and a description of the action.

 Shot List Purpose

 The shot list is a technical agenda for your day of shooting.
 Planning what you are going to capture and where you are going to capture it allows you to be efficient with your time and money.
 The shot list also provides a central document for the three heads of a corporate video shoot: producer, camera operator, and client.
 All three heads should have a copy of the shot list in hand to make sure all of the shots are captured and you stay on schedule.